 We first wrote about using WordPress on your iPhone back in November of 2008.
 At the time the iPhone was a little over a year old, WordPress was on version 2.6, and the iPhone operating system was on version 2.1.
 A lot has changed since then and we thought it was high time that we…Continue Reading →

 A lot of sites utilize a calendar of their upcoming events.
-Often you’ll see a stereotypical monthly view of a calendar with one or two items indicated on one or two days.
-Occasionally, you’ll see the same calendar image with the same event repeated on every Tuesday at 3:00 p.m. for as long as you…Continue Reading →
+Often you’ll see a stereotypical monthly view of a calendar with one or two items indicated.
+Occasionally, you’ll see a calendar image with the same event repeated on every Tuesday at 3:00 p.m.
+But are either of these implementations really useful for a visitor?…Continue Reading →

-Using video on your website is not not a new idea.
+Using video on your website is not a new idea.
 In fact, over the last few years it’s become commonplace for people to try to integrate video into their websites in myriad ways.
-It’s fairly common knowledge that videos are a powerful tool to increase engagement of a user, and can have great impact…Continue Reading →
+It’s fairly common knowledge that videos are a powerful tool to increase engagement of a user, and can have great impact on…Continue Reading →

-We recently worked on a project that required some sophisticated Gravity Forms customization to flesh out a travel agency’s booking form.
+We recently worked on a project that required some sophisticated Gravity Forms customization to flesh out a travel booking form.
 The travel industry has some of the most specific sets of booking requirements around as you’re combining flights with hotel stays, tours, bus schedules, boat departures, and more.
-There can be a high degree…Continue Reading →
+Travel Booking Complexity There can be a…Continue Reading →

 If you’ve ever managed a BuddyPress site, you know that SPAM registrations quickly became the bane of your existence.
 When we built NetDivvy, we were cleaning out thousands of spammy user records every single day.
 It didn’t take long for me to start brainstorming ways to get rid of the problem.Continue Reading →